backdrop-contrib/paranoia/README.md

 -------------

 - Save the permissions form once to remove all previous grants.
-  (An error appears in the site status report if a role still has this permission.)
 - Disable granting to Anonymous or Authenticated any permission that is marked "restrict access" in a module's hook_permission.
 - Disable granting several permissions from popular contributed modules